Prudence Nobantu Mabele: Awards and recognition

 Mabele received the honour of carrying the Olympic flame as part of an international torch relay for the 2004 Olympics in Greece.
 She was the recipient of many human rights awards over the course of her career.
 These included a Woman of Courage Award from SOS Children's Villages, Gauteng Provincial Government's premier woman award, Out's recognition for involvement in HIV/AIDS Activism and Eskom's workplace response recognition award.
 In 1999, she was given the Felipa de Souza Award by the International Gay and Lesbian Human Rights Commission.

 Death and legacy

-Prudence Mabele died from pneumonia on 10 July 2017, at the age of 45.
-To mark her legacy, the International AIDS Society set up a $25,000 cash award for gender activists, funded by the Ford Foundation, Open Society Foundations and the Positive Women’s Network of South Africa.
+Mabele died from pneumonia on 10 July 2017, at the age of 45.
+To mark her legacy, the International AIDS Society set up a $25,000 cash award for gender activists, funded by the Ford Foundation, Open Society Foundations and the Positive Women's Network of South Africa.
 The first award was given to Duduzile Dlamini in Amsterdam in 2018.